moonspore/examples/setup.md

 ```

 The Node.js mediator is now successfully registered as an Endorser on the ledger with permission to write new entries to the ledger.

+Next the mediator must create and register a new schema and credential definition on the ledger.

+1.